dotnet/docs/docs/core/install/linux.md

 - [Fedora](https://packages.fedoraproject.org/search?query=dotnet)
 - [Red Hat Enterprise Linux](https://access.redhat.com/documentation/en-us/net/6.0)

-.NET may or may not be supported by Microsoft as published in the official package archives.You can still [open issues at dotnet/core](https://github.com/dotnet/core/issues) if you run into problems.
+.NET may or may not be supported by Microsoft as published in the official package archives.
+See Linux support information above.
+You can still [open issues at dotnet/core](https://github.com/dotnet/core/issues) if you run into problems.

 ## Microsoft Packages